Fabian Manning: Early political career

-Born in St. Bride's, he served three terms on that town's council.
-He was also a lead figure for the Cape Shore Regional Development Association before being elected to the Newfoundland and Labrador House of Assembly in 1993 as a Progressive Conservative.
-He first represented the riding of St. Mary's-The Capes, in 1996 he was defeated in the redistributed riding of Placentia and St. Mary's, but was elected in 1999.
+Born in St. Bride's, Manning served on that town's council for three terms.
+He was also a lead figure for the Cape Shore Regional Development Association.
+In 1993, he was elected to the Newfoundland and Labrador House of Assembly as a Progressive Conservative representing the riding of St. Mary's-The Capes.
+In 1996, Manning was defeated in the redistributed riding of Placentia and St. Mary's by Anthony Sparrow, but he successfully sought election there in 1999.

 In May 2005, he was voted out of the provincial Progressive Conservative caucus because he publicly attacked the government's crab management policies.
 He sat as an Independent Progressive Conservative member for the rest of his term.
 When he was a member of the opposition, Manning served as the critic for the Ministers of Tourism, Culture, and Recreation; Employment and Labour; Government Services and Lands; Human Resources and Employment; and Youth Services and post secondary education.
 He was the Parliamentary Assistant to the Leader of the Opposition, a member of the Progressive Conservative Caucus Strategy Committee, and a member of the Public Accounts Committee.